jeffdelara/chessgame/README.md

 - Check / Checkmates
 - Timer for each player and countdown
 - Game automatically ends after the detection of a `Checkmate`
-- Castling
+- Castling - King can short and long castle on both sides if conditions are met.
-- En passant
+- En passant - pawn can capture an adjacent pawn if the enemy pawn moved 2 steps from starting position.
 - Pawn promotion - when a pawn reaches the end of the board, they will be allowed to choose a new piece as replacement

 ## Detecting a way to survive